Abir Congo Company: Decline and abuse of power

 It is also known that Abir had been forced to put down rebellions of the Yamongo, Boonde, Bofongi, Lilangi, Bokenda, Pukaonga and Kailangi peoples around the turn of the century and that five Abir sentries had been killed near Bongandanga in 1901 and 1902.
 The Boangi and Likeli peoples were forcibly resettled closer to the post at Bosow and in 1903 Abir troops intervened to stop the emigration of the Lika people and villagers near Samba.
-To stop small scale emigration Abir instigated a permit system for people wishing to visit another village.
+To stop small-scale emigration Abir instigated a permit system for people wishing to visit another village.
 At the Momponi post the Abir agent led a punitive expedition against the Seketulu tribe which resulted in 400 civilian deaths with hundreds captured and put in prison, where a further 100 died.
 When the Nsongo Mboyo tribe attempted to emigrate 1,000 were captured and sent to a forced labour camp.
 The Likongo, Lianja, Nkole, Yan a-Yanju, Nongo-Ingoli, and Lofoma people all successfully fled toward Tshuapa.
-Despite this chaos Abir managed to increase its exports for 1903 to 951 tons recording the second highest profits in its history.
+Despite this chaos Abir managed to increase its exports for 1903 to 951 tons recording the second highest profit in its history.
 However, this partial recovery did not last long and soon profits were falling once more.